 The new mayor, John Biggs, pledged to get it returned and put on permanent public show.

-“The previous Mayor tried to sell off Old Flo, a decision which I reversed.
+“The previous Mayor tried to sell Old Flo, a decision which I reversed.

 “This is an important part of our cultural heritage, so we have a duty to look after it somewhere safe.”

-‘Old Flo’ was outside Ewhurt House tower block in Jamaica Street until the Stifford estate was demolished in 1997 and was then transported to Yorkshire.
+‘Old Flo’ was outside Wickham and Ewhurt tower blocks in Jamaica Street until the Stifford estate was demolished in 1997 and was transported to Yorkshire.
 Now it is coming home after two decades languishing in a country field.